pingcap/talent-plan/rust/projects/parallelism/project.md

 varying number of threads; two more that use `RayonThreadPool` instead of of `SharedQueueThreadPool`, and finally, yet two more that use `RayonThreadPool` in conjunction with `SledKvsEngine`.

+It's not as much as work as it sounds &mdash; four of them are essentially duplicates of the first two.

 So as part of this you will need to make sure the `SledKvsEngine` implementation you wrote as part of the previous project works again in this multi-threaded